WIINAI-KKUMAR/AlphaGoCheck/README.md

-# Pylite
+# AlphaGoCheck
-This is about UI automation  using python language
+This is about AlphaGoCheck automation  using python language